Fine-Tuning#

 • Freeze the convolutional backbone of the model.

-• Set batch normalization layers to evaluation mode.
+• If applicable, set batch normalization layers to evaluation mode.

-• Train the model on the new dataset.
+• Train the model on the training set while monitoring the validation set.

-• Unfreeze some layers of the convolutional backbone.
+• Unfreeze selected layers of the convolutional backbone.

-• Keep batch normalization layers frozen and in evaluation mode.
+• If applicable, keep batch normalization layers frozen and in evaluation mode.

-• Train the model on the new dataset again with a very low learning rate.
+• Train the model on the training set with a small learning rate while monitoring the validation set.

 Note